Service Animals and Pets

 Service animals

-You may bring a service animal when visiting campus.
+You may bring a service animal when visiting Capitol Campus.

 Service animals

-Service animals can be dogs of any breed and size that are trained to perform a task directly related to a person’s disability.
+Service animals can be dogs of any breed and size, or miniature horses, that are trained to perform a task directly related to a person’s disability.

 Service animals are not: